apitestbase/apitestbase.github.io/IIB-Integration-Unit-Testing.md

 If you have been familiar with the SOAP Web Service Testing and Endpoints Management, it will be intuitive for you to do IIB integration unit testing using Iron Test.

+Though Iron Test is good at enabling `test driven development (TDD) for IIB message flows`, this wiki page is about basic method which assumes the message flow code has already been written.

-Here is a sample scenario.
+Here is the sample scenario.

 The message flow under test (Flow1) has a SOAP Input node to receive SOAP request, and an MQ Output node to output the message to an MQ local queue.